analysys/ans-javascript-sdk/README.md

-# Argo JavaScript SDK
+# analysys JavaScript SDK

 ========

-This is the official JavaScript SDK for Argo.
+This is the official JavaScript SDK for analysys.

 ## Learn More